Safety and Efficacy of Pitolisant on Excessive Daytime Sleepiness and Other Non-Muscular Symptoms in Patients With Myotonic Dystrophy Type 1

 - .
 Has history of New York Heart Association (NYHA) class III or class IV heart failure.

 - .
 Has an implanted defibrillator or implanted biventricular pacemaker.
-Patients with implanted univentricular pacemakers that are used prophylactically to prevent bradycardia or heart block may be included.
+Note: Patients with implanted univentricular pacemakers that are used prophylactically to prevent or treat bradycardia or heart block may be included.

 - .
 Is receiving a medication known to prolong the QT interval.

 - .
-Has a history of clinically significant hypokalemia or hypomagnesemia that cannot be consistently controlled by supplementation.
+Has a history of clinically significant hypokalemia or hypomagnesemia that cannot be adequately controlled by supplementation.

 - .
 Has serum potassium or magnesium levels that are outside of the normal reference ranges and considered clinically significant at Screening.
 Patients with mild hyperkalemia that, in the opinion of the Investigator, does not pose an arrhythmia threat may be included.